 Laboratory of Molecular and Cellular Physiology

-The ability of cells to perceive and correctly respond to their microenvironment is the basis of organ development and function.
-We are interested i) in characterizing the molecular mechanisms of intercellular interactions among neuronal cells in the nervous system, and endocrine cells in islet of Langerhans; and ii) in evaluating the dynamics of cellular responses.
+The lab’s research interest is in the field of neuronal and endocrine cells physiopathology.
+We are interested in characterizing the molecular mechanisms of paracrine interactions among neuronal cells in the nervous system and endocrine cells in islet of Langerhans and in evaluating the dynamics of cellular responses.
 Our ultimate goal is to apply the information obtained through these studies toward the development of novel approaches for the treatment of nervous system pathologies and metabolic diseases.

-1) Dynamic behavior of neurotransmitter transportersin the nervous system and peripheral organs: transporters are emerging as key players in the control of signalling and homeostasis in the nervous system and in the peripheral organs.
-We are interested in understandinghow these transporters work as molecules, what tasks they fulfil in cell physiology, how they are dynamically regulated, and whether their activity is modified in neurodegenerative diseases.
+3) Iron and neurotransmitter transporters in the nervous system and peripheral organs.
+We are interested in understanding how these transporters work as molecules, what tasks they fulfill in cell physiology and whether their activity/expression is modified in neurodegenerative diseases.

-To achieve these goals, we use cellular and small animal models and we apply state-of-the-art techniques, including:
+To achieve these goals, we use cellular (neuronal and beta cell lines and primary cultures) and small animal (mouse, zebrafish) models and we apply state-of-the-art techniques, including:

-- Total Internal Reflection Fluorescence Microscopy (TIRFM) to study the events taking place at/or immediately; beneath the plasma membrane, i.e. protein/vesicle exo- or endo-cytosis, protein clustering;
+- Confocal Microscopy and Total Internal Reflection Fluorescence Microscopy (TIRFM) to study the events taking place at/or immediately; beneath the plasma membrane, i.e. protein/vesicle exo- or endo-cytosis, protein clustering;

 - Molecular biology techniques: RT-PCR, Site-directed mutagenesis, functional expression cloning, Northern blotting.

-- Biochemistry technique: Western blots; Immunoprecipitation; Generation, expression and purification of Recombinant proteins (GST/His/GTRAP-tagged); Affinity chromatography assays; ELISA assays.
+- Biochemistry techniques: Western blots; Immunoprecipitation; Generation, expression and purification of Recombinant proteins (GST/His/GTRAP-tagged); Affinity chromatography assays; ELISA assays.

-4. Di Cairano ES, Davalli AM, Perego L, Sala S, Sacchi VF, La Rosa S, Placidi C, Cappella C, Conti P, Centonze VE, Casiraghi F, Bertuzzi F, Folli F, and Perego C. (2011) The glial glutamate transporter 1 (GLT1) is expressed by pancreatic beta-cells and prevents glutamate-induced beta-cell death.
+- Di Cairano ES, Davalli AM, Perego L, Sala S, Sacchi VF, La Rosa S, Placidi C, Cappella C, Conti P, Centonze VE, Casiraghi F, Bertuzzi F, Folli F, and Perego C. (2011) The glial glutamate transporter 1 (GLT1) is expressed by pancreatic beta-cells and prevents glutamate-induced beta-cell death.
 J Biol Chem.
 286 (16):14007-18.